hmcts/probate-caveats-frontend/README.md

 We have a number of rules relating to code style that can be found in [.eslintrc.js](https://github.com/hmcts/probate-caveats-frontend/blob/develop/.eslintrc.js).

+### Config

+For development only config, use the `dev.yaml` file.
+Running the app with the node environment set to `dev` will ensure this file is used.
+This file is not version controlled so any config here will not be pushed to git.

+As an example, if you want to use LanuchDarkly locally, place the SDK Key in this file.
+You can keep the key there as this file is not version controlled.

 ### Running the tests

 Mocha is used for writing tests.